This post may contain affiliate links. See our disclosure policy.

 Storing Leftover Peach Cobbler

 It is easy to store this peach cobbler!
-Grab an airtight container and scoop the leftovers in the container and store them in the refrigerator for two to three days.
+Grab an airtight container and scoop the leftovers in the container and store them in the refrigerator for 3-4 days.
 Once ready to enjoy, place in the microwave and reheat until it is warmed through.
 Have leftovers for a few more days!

 More Crockpot Desserts

 Slow Cookers aren’t just for roasts and chicken anymore!
-Try a few of our favorite Crockpot desserts with all your favorites.
+This slow cooker peach crisp is just one of our favorite Crockpot desserts with all your favorites.
 From chocolate to peanut butter and nuts.
 The options are endless!

 Crockpot Peach Cobbler